TomShenDev/flash-job-apply/README.md

 # Flash Job Apply
 Python tool for automatically apply jobs on Indeed, LinkedIn and more.

-# Job Scraper

-This Python script scrapes job listings from a specified website using `requests` and `BeautifulSoup`.

 ## Requirements

 - Python 3.x